joshbegley/nyt-latest/previous.md

 **Journey to Antarctica Part 2**\
-`To get to the fastest-melting glacier in Antarctica, flying on a helicopter over some rough seas is mandatory.
+`To get to the fastest-melting glacier in Antarctica, flying on a helicopter over icy seas is mandatory.
 Our science reporter Raymond Zhong learns what to do in case of a helicopter crash.`\
 https://nytimes.com/video/climate/100000010542257/journey-to-antarctica-part-2.html

 **Masashi 'Jumbo' Ozaki, Japanese golfer who won 113 tournaments, dies at 78**\